GrantBirki/git-diff-action/README.md

 | json-diff-path| The path to the JSON diff file if `json_diff_file_output` was specified |
 | raw-diff-path | The path to the raw diff file if `raw_diff_file_output` was specified |

+## `base_branch` Input

+The `base_branch` input is `HEAD^1` by default.
+This means that the "base" or "target" branch for the git diff will be the branch that the pull request is targeting.
+For most use cases, it's best to compare the pull request merge commit against its first parent, which will only show changes that the pull request itself introduces.

+This option can be changed to any valid git ref, such as a branch name, tag name, or commit hash.

+Another common option that can be used in the context of GitHub Actions is `${{ github.event.pull_request.base.sha }}`

 ## Known Issues

 You should always opt for using the `json_diff_file_output` and `raw_diff_file_output` inputs to write the diff output to a file.
 This is because the diff output can be quite large and can cause issues with the GitHub Actions API.